martinmoene/span-lite/README.md

 -D<b>span_CONFIG_SELECT_NONSTD_SPAN</b>=1
 Define this to 1 to select *span lite*'s `nonstd::span`.
 Default is undefined.

+### Disable exceptions
+-D<b>span_CONFIG_NO_EXCEPTIONS</b>=0
+Define this to 1 if you want to compile without exceptions.
+If not defined, the header tries and detect if exceptions have been disabled (e.g. via `-fno-exceptions`).
+Disabling exceptions will force contract violation to use termination, see [contract violation macros](#contract-violation-response-macros).
+Default is undefined.

 ### Provide construction using `with_container_t`
 -D<b>span_FEATURE_WITH_CONTAINER_TO_STD</b>=14
 Define this to the highest C++ language version for which to enable constructing a span using `with_container_t`, like 98, 03, 11, 14, 17, 20.
 Default is undefined.